 MEET THE BOARD

-Katie MacDonald – VICE PRESIDENT
+Katie MacDonald – PRESIDENT

 Katie brings helpful experience from cycling clubs across Canada.
 Most recently she worked in Alberta with Backroads Inc, to deliver cycling trips to visitors passing through the Canadian Rockies.
 Katie also brings professional experience as a Secondary Teacher and Health and Fitness Supervisor for the City of Brantford.
 In both roles she engages with the public to build programs that attract and empower people to live healthy active lifestyles.